MaverickKunal/Django_Projects-API/README.md

 Luxury Store Website using Django with the creation of rest API using Django Rest Framework.

-User Authentication Panel with Django, showcasing the usage of admin panel and doing multiple operations on it
+User Authentication Panel with Django, showcasing the usage of the admin panel and doing multiple operations on it.